Getting To Know Your Home!

 Anatomy Of Your Home

-Listed below are parts of your home you will want to get to know.
+Listed below are some structural parts of your home you will want to get to know.
 These are numerically matched to the diagram above.
 This is especially helpful if you are a brand new homeowner and need to communicate with contractors, service people or designers and architects.
 Learn these things right away.

 For more detail the parts below are linked to other areas of this site.